Signs You Need Real Business Systems

 Spreadsheets are genuinely excellent tools for certain jobs.
 Dismissing them entirely would be dishonest.
 They are unmatched for ad-hoc analysis, one-off calculations, financial modelling, and quick prototyping.
 When one person needs to explore a data set or test a hypothesis, a spreadsheet is often the fastest path from question to answer.

-The spreadsheet limitations that matter are not about rows or columns.
+The spreadsheet data management problems that matter are not about rows or columns.
 They are about what happens when a tool designed for individual analysis becomes the foundation for team-wide operations.
 Spreadsheets are not designed for:

 Outgrowing spreadsheets rarely happens overnight.
 It follows a pattern.
 Recognising where your business sits on this spectrum helps you respond before a small problem becomes a serious one.